 Everyone is familiar with time and material billing.
 We do the work and whatever time it takes; we bill you at the end of the month.
 It may be fair, and it may be accurate, but it can give clients heartburn when they don’t have insight into their monthly expenses, especially in today’s environment.
-A new trend we’re seeing in outsourced service businesses, and one we’ve started offering, is flat-fee billing (a set cost for services that does not change based on time spent).
+A new trend we’re seeing in outsourced service businesses, and one we’ve started offering, is flat-fee billing.
+Flat-fee billing is a set cost for services that does not change based on time spent).
 Let’s explore how this could benefit your organization.

 Benefits to the Customer

 For an organization creating a budget and forecasting profitability, the ability for management to plug and play a flat monthly General and Administrative expenses (G&A) line item is extremely attractive.
 As the oil and gas business has shifted away from the historical wildcatter mentality of boom or bust via exploration, there is a growing desire to tighten up the economic model and deliver returns to investors that meet their investment criteria.
-Billing on a fixed-fee agreement makes it easier to budget and when you better know your cost, it is easier to determine what is required to succeed.
+Billing on a fixed-fee agreement makes it easier to budget.
+When you better know your cost, it is easier to determine what is required to succeed.

 Another annoyance for management teams is having to explain to investors large variances in month-to-month operational expenses.
 “Why was G&A up 20% this month?”
 But with a fixed fee, management can eliminate that question.
 Once investors get accustomed to seeing monthly G&A at the same level, they tend to not ask questions and instead focus on other expenses that have monthly swings.
 A level of transparency allows clients to see and understand what they are paying for and when.